 - Current monitoring results from the Central Coast

 - Lower Hunter and Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network

 - Search historical data.

-Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
+Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations.
 Carrington, Mayfield and Stockton stations are fully industry-funded and the measurements are available from the datafeed map.

 You can find more air-quality information for the Newcastle and Central Coast region in OEH’s annual air-quality monitoring reports.